ElektraInitiative/libelektra/doc/decisions/EXPLANATIONS.md

 ## Notes

 Here is a full list of off-line discussions, issue trackers, PRs etc. related to this decision.
+Preferable it is linked, but if it is not possible, it can also be in full-text here.
+If particular information is important and not present in any sections above, please quote it here.

 Furthermore, the author, acknowledgements, dates etc. can be written here.